On this page |

 -

-folder in the left pane of the window.
-This will install those properties onto the TOP node. -
+Press the button.
+This will install those properties onto the TOP node.

 Dismiss the window, then toggle on Slots Per Work Item and set the number of slots to assign.